B-Sides and Rarities (Beach House album)

-B-Sides and Rarities is a compilation album by American dream pop band Beach House, released on June 30, 2017 through Sub Pop in North America, Bella Union in Europe, and Mistletone Records in Australia.
-The compilation contains B-sides and rare, unreleased cuts along with two new songs, "Chariot" and "Baseball Diamond".
-It also includes the band's cover of Queen's "Play the Game".
+B-Sides and Rarities is a compilation album by American dream pop band Beach House, released on June 30, 2017, through Sub Pop in North America, Bella Union in Europe, and Mistletone Records in Australia.
+Alluding to the title, the compilation contains B-sides released by the band, along with rare or unreleased songs, which were all written and recorded separately from 2005 to 2016.
+The band thought of releasing a B-sides record once they had realized how many non-album songs were recorded over the years, and how hard it was to find and hear many of them.